BDenizKoca/nimea/README.md

 - Terrain-aware A* pathfinding that respects road/difficult/unpassable costs
 - Automatic wiki integration: markers can link to relevant wiki pages (optional custom slug)

+Quality-of-life and polish:
+- Bilingual TR/EN for both wiki and map (shared data and scripts; no duplication)
+- Advanced panel with travel profile selector (Wagon/Horse/Foot), proportional day markers (End of Day N), fully localized
+- PWA support: installable app with offline fallback after first load
+- DM image management: add/remove image URLs per marker and set/clear a banner image shown above the title in the info sidebar
+- Global search on wiki pages (intentionally not on map)

 Single source of truth (no drift):
 - Both TR (`/map`) and EN (`/en/map`) load the same data from `map/data`.
 - Both languages reuse the same map modules in `map/js/*`.